mozilla/side-view/docs/metrics.md

 #### `Interface`

-##### When the user opens a link in the sidebar using the browserAction/toolbar button
+##### When the user opens a link in the sidebar using the pageAction button

 ```
 ec: interface,
 ea: load-url,
-el: browser-action,
+el: page-action,
 cd3
 ```